Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 Building the outputs for a transaction begins by creating an empty `List[UnspentOutput]`.
 After we have appended one or more outputs to the list, we can use the list as one of the inputs to construct an `UnprovenIoTx`.

-To construct an `UnspentOutput`, we begin with a quantity.
-To create a quantity of tokens, we use the quantity to create a `Values.Token`.
+To construct an `UnspentOutput` object, we begin with a quantity.
+To create a quantity of tokens, we use the quantity to construct a `Values.Token` object.

+We use `UnspentOutput` object

 ==================